rapka/polemics-md/ea-tldr.md

-# WTF is going with AI and effective altruism: a tl;dr explanation for people who aren't huge nerds
+# WTF is going with AI: a short explanation for people who aren't huge nerds

 !["i ain't reading all that" meme combined with the logos of various AI-related companies](images/ea-tldr/ea-tldr.jpg)